HarendraSingh22/devProfile/README.md

 1. Either clone this repo onto your computer, or download a package (tar or .zip) and un-pack it.
 2. From `/devaid-jekyll-theme`, or the site's root directory run `jekyll serve`.

-A Jekyll server will be run locally so that you can see your site.
+A Jekyll server will be run locally so that you can see your site

-### Download

 [Download Tar Package](https://github.com/kevit/devaid-jekyll-theme/blob/master/archive.tar.bz2), or [get .zip package](https://github.com/thundergolfer/devaid-jekyll-theme/archive/master.zip)